jweiland-net/indexnow/README.md

 This will prevent IndexNow to be informed.

+## Missing version tags

+I had to remove the tags `0.0.2` and `0.0.3` as these versions contain a different version in `composer.json` which related to error notifications at Packagist.
+You can still download these versions from TYPO3 TER or use version `0.0.4` which solves that issue.

 ## ToDo

 There is a possibility to send ~10.000 update links in just one request.
 That